hany606/tfjs-models/README.md

 # Pre-trained TensorFlow.js posenet model

-This repository is forked from [tfjs-models repo](https://github.com/tensorflow/tfjs-models) and has been modified to have only posenet model.
+This repository is originally forked from [tfjs-models repo](https://github.com/tensorflow/tfjs-models) and has been modified to have only posenet model.

+The reason behind this repository that it was a part of [this project](https://github.com/hany606/COEX-Internship19/tree/master/projects/Human_pose_estimation_drone_control); to control a clever 4 drone from Copter Express comapny using Human poses.

 This repository hosts a pre-trained model of posenet that has been ported to TensorFlow.js.

-The model is hosted on NPM and unpkg so it can be used in any project out of the box.
-It can be used directly or used in a transfer learning setting with TensorFlow.js.

-To find out about APIs for models, look at the README in each of the respective directories.
-In general, we try to hide tensors so the API can be used by non-machine learning experts.

-For those interested in contributing a model, please file a [GitHub issue on tfjs](https://github.com/tensorflow/tfjs/issues) to gauge interest.
-We are trying to add models that complement the existing set of models and can be used as building blocks in other apps.

 ## Model